 To the extent a member of the Board of Directors carries out work for the company or for another group company, in addition to the board work, consulting fees and/or other remuneration for such work may be payable.

-Fixed salary during notice periods and severance payment, including payments for any restrictions on competition, shall in aggregate not exceed an amount equivalent to the fixed salary for two years.
-The total severance payment shall for all members of the management be limited to the existing monthly salary for the remaining months up to the age of 65.
+Fixed salary during notice periods and severance pay, including payments for any restrictions on competition, shall in total not exceed an amount equivalent to the fixed base pay for two years.
+In addition to this restriction, the total severance payment shall be limited to the existing monthly salary for the remaining months up to the age of 65.